Cognitive Behavioural Therapy (CBT)

 However, it's important to note that CBT isn't solely restricted to individuals with diagnosed mental health conditions.
 It can also be an effective resource for anyone seeking to enhance their ability to manage and cope with stressful life situations more effectively.

-What is Cognitive Behavioral Therapy (CBT)?
+What is the Cognitive Behavioural Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a popular form of psychotherapy that involves working closely with a mental health counselor, such as a therapist or psychotherapist, in a structured manner for a limited number of sessions.
+Cognitive Behavioural Therapy (CBT) is a popular form of psychotherapy that involves working closely with a mental health counselor, such as a therapist or psychotherapist, in a structured manner for a limited number of sessions.
 Its primary objective is to increase your awareness of inaccurate or negative thoughts, enabling you to gain a clearer perspective on challenging situations and respond to them in a more effective and beneficial manner.

-Types of Cognitive Behavioral Therapy
+Types of Cognitive Behavioural Therapy

 Cognitive Therapy